 * To understand the physiological demands of lightweight women’s judo from a time-motion perspective

 Some might ask why this is important.
-Well, in the UK, high performance judo has a budget for London, Rio and the Tokyo Olympic cycles has been between approximately £7.5m – £7.9m per cycle of tax payers money over a four year cycle (leading up to London, it is £6.8m leading up to Rio 2016).
+Well, in the UK, high performance judo has a budget for London, Rio and the Tokyo Olympic cycles has been between approximately £7.5m – £7.9m per cycle of tax payers money.
 For arguments sake lets say this is split 50/50 for men and women, that is almost £1m per year of tax payers money to get a maximum of 7 Olympic medals.
 If we were spending this much tax payers money on anything else you would expect the delivery system to be very well researched so why not judo?
-Currently training is based upon the opinions of the performance director and her coaches, is this adequate?

 Much of the current available research is dated, it is based upon old weight groups and old rules.
 There is also little research that focusses on both men and women and virtually none that is solely on women.